 Spelling

-We use ‘Superhero Spellings’ to support our spelling skills.
+During these terms we will be using Superhero Spellings.
 This approach has 3 stages: learn, build and show.
-The children will be given opportunities to practice the words for the rule throughout the week, before completing 10 dictation sentences on Fridays.
-These will be stuck in the back of homework books for the children to refer back to if needed.
-The children will be split into year groups during these sessions.
+The children will be given opportunities to practice the words for the rule throughout the week, before completing dictation sentences on Fridays.
+These will be stuck in the back of homework books for the children to refer to if needed.
+The children will be split into year groups during these spelling sessions.

 Science